Blocking in Wordfence gives you a way to block an IP address, specific countries, and custom patterns.

 Enter a reason for why you are blocking this IP address range and then hit the “Block” button.
 That IP address range will be instantly blocked.

-How to block a web browser pattern
+How to block a browser User-Agent

 Web browsers from Android devices generally contain the keyword ‘Android’ (without quotes).
 If you want to block all Android browsers with a user agent that contains the word ‘android’, you can use the following pattern: